 Learning about potential safety hazards at work helps improve employee awareness and makes it more likely that workers will be able to successfully identify potential hazards and take action that saves lives.
 Training helps frontline workers, administrators, managers, and others learn their role in the workplace safety landscape.
 This is vital because only by working together can an organization have a truly robust and successful workplace safety program.

 Tips for Building an Effective Program

 Emphasize the collaborative nature of workplace safety.
 The reality is, employees are only as safe as the least-safe employee.
 Learn what OSHA regulations apply to your industry and ensure your training plans reflect that content; use OSHA’s definition of employer and employee roles and responsibilities to guide your training planning and preparation.
-Emphasize the organization’s policies and procedures so everyone knows what to do when a safety threat is identified.
+Emphasize the organization’s policies and procedures, whether you manufacture flooring samples, assemble cars, or develop CPG products, so everyone knows what to do when a safety threat is identified.
 Explore ways to provide training in multiple languages to ensure everyone on your team can fully understand key safety initiatives, programs, or hazard identification measures.